Firearm Rights and Responsibilities

 Obtain a copy of the Arms Code from your nearest Police Station, this spells out your obligations and responsibilities as a firearm owner and also contains an application form.

-After you have studied the Arms Code apply to your local Arms Officer to sit the Firearms Safety Test administered by the Mountain Safety Council.
+After you have studied the Arms Code apply to your local Arms Officer to sit the Firearms Safety Test administered by Mountain Safety Council and police volunteer instructors.

 When you have passed the Firearms Safety Test pay the appropriate fee at your local Post Shop and submit your completed application form along with your receipt from NZ Post and two passport size photos to your local Arms Officer.